-In the case of sloping terrain (slopes steeper than 10°), the pictures should be corrected by the used software for slope induced directional heterogeneity of penetrating radiation (compare Cao et al. 2015).
+In the case of sloping terrain (slopes steeper than 10°), the photographs should be corrected by the used software for slope induced directional heterogeneity of penetrating radiation (compare Cao et al. 2015).
 If the slope is visible even in the fourth ring (equivalent to the plant canopy analyzer, i.e. in the 120° field of view), this ring should be excluded from the calculation (90° field of view).

-The resulting LAI value after Norman & Campbell (1989) is the effective plant area index (PAI{eff}), i.e. the raw measurement result without corrections for clumping or woody surfaces.
-In order to make sure that PAI{eff} is correctly determined, the used software environment needs to provide the possibility to average gap fractions of the 16 photographs per plot before LAI is calculated (Ryu et al. 2010).
-PAI{eff} of each grid point is delivered to the database.
-Due to the unreliable measurement of very small gap fractions, the average PAI{eff} for the plot is only delivered, if it is a value below 6, otherwise it is reported as -1.
-Also the plot average of LAI{max} is reported as -1 in this case, while the single grid point values are delivered for eventual later evaluations.
+The resulting LAI value after Norman & Campbell (1989) is the effective plant area index ( $PAl{eff}$ ), i.e. the raw estimate without corrections for clumping or woody surfaces.
+In order to make sure that $PAl{eff}$ is correctly determined, the used software environment needs to provide the possibility to average gap fractions of the 16 photographs per plot before LAI is calculated (Ryu et al. 2010). $PAl{eff}$ of each grid point is delivered to the database.
+Due to the unreliable measurement of very small gap fractions, the average $PAl{eff}$ for the plot is only delivered, if it is a value below 6, otherwise it is reported as -1.
+Also the plot average of $LAl{max}$ is reported as -1 in this case, while the single grid point values are delivered for eventual later evaluations.

-LAI{max} is derived from PAI{eff} values by correction for clumping and the contribution of woody surfaces.
-The element clumping coefficient Ω can be determined from a hemispherical photograph using appropriate software (e.g. Hemisfer) or with external devices (e.g. TRAC, see section 5.2.3.2.).
-An additional correction is necessary for coniferous trees with regard to their needle-to-shoot area ratio γ .
-Species-specific values of γ for the main species will be documented in the annex.
+LAImax is derived from PAIeff values by correction for clumping and the contribution of woody surfaces according to the equations below (Chen 1996).
+The element clumping coefficient $\Omega$ can be determined from a hemispherical photograph using appropriate software (e.g. Hemisfer) or with external devices (e.g. TRAC, see section 5.2.3.2.).
+An additional correction is necessary for coniferous tree species with regard to their needle-to-shoot area ratio $\gamma$ .
+Species-specific values of $\gamma$ for the main species are documented in Annex II.

 The contribution of woody surfaces is derived from SAI measurements in winter (deciduous forests) or from species-specific SAI estimations based on biomass harvests that are upscaled via DBH measurements to the whole plot (evergreen forests, compare section 4.2.6).
-LAI{max} is then calculated as with y, the needle-to-shoot area ratio, being 1 in the case of deciduous forests.
-If SAI of coniferous trees may not be derived from own measurements, species-specific values for the woody to total plant area ratio α may be applied (see annex). α equals SAI / LAI, so LAI{max} may be calculated in this case as:
+LAImax is then calculated as with $\gamma$ , the needle-to-shoot area ratio, being 1 in the case of broadleaved forests.
+If SAI of coniferous or other evergreen trees may not be derived from own measurements, species-specific values for the woody to total plant area ratio $\alpha$ may be applied (see annex). $\alpha$ equals SAI / LAI, so LAImax may be calculated in this case as:

-$\mathsf{LAI}{\mathsf{max}} = \mathsf{PAI}{\mathsf{eff}} \times \gamma \ / \ \Omega - \mathsf{SAI},$
+$$LAI{max} = PAI{eff} \times \gamma / \Omega - SAI$$ ,

-$LAI{max} = PAI{eff} \times \gamma / \Omega \times (1 - \alpha)$
+$$LAI{max} = PAI{eff} \times \gamma / \Omega \times (1 - \alpha)$$

-The SAI calculation is performed analogously to LAI, but without corrections for woody area and with $\gamma = 1$.
+The SAI calculation based on winter photographs is performed analogously to LAI, but without corrections for woody area and with $\gamma = 1$ .

-Table 5.1: Variables to be reported in ca se that hemispl herical photog raphy is applied
+Table 6: Variables to be reported in case that hemispherical photography is applied

 Variable Reporting unit DQO

-LAI {max} m2/m2 ± 1

-+ used software

-PAI_eff
+LAI max (per point and averaged per plot) m2/m2 ±1

-+ used software m2/m2 ± 1
+PAI_eff (average without clumping correction) + used software for image evaluation m2/m2 ± 1

-Field of view, if reduced due to slope 0 ± 1
+Field of view, if reduced due to slope o ± 1

+Rings: number of PCA-rings equivalent to the field of view used for PAI calculation - ± 0.5

-Gap fraction summer % ± 10%
+Gap fraction summer (per point) % ± 5 %

 α - ± 0.1

 γ - ± 0.1

-Ω - ± 0.1
+$\Omega$ (plot average and/or by measurement point) - ± 0.1

-SAI m2/m2 ±1

-+ used optical device
+SAI (per point and averaged per plot) + used optical device m2/m2 ±1

-SAI_eff (= PAI_eff in winter) m2/m2 ±1
+SAI_eff (= PAI_eff in winter) m2/m2 ± 1

 Field of view, if reduced due to slope 0 ± 1

-Gap fraction winter % ± 10%
+Gap fraction winter (per point) % ± 5%

 Sky conditions Standard overcast/cloudy Clear sky n.a.

 Sun conditions Sun below the horizon Sun above horizon n.a.

+Exposure Value - ± 0

-Date of measurement DD.MM.YYYY ±0
+Date of measurement DDMMYY ± 0

+Date of maximum foliation (assumed) DDMMYY ± 14d